dwrrehman/programming_language/readme.txt

 macro-specific instructions:
 ----------------------------------
-	dr x 		: dictionary-dereference all occurences of x in the next non-dr instruction. operation x b   : create a new macro represented by label x. defines the macro to take b arguments, and b must be a binary literal.
+	deref x 		: dictionary-dereference all occurences of x in all following instructions. operation x b k   : create a new macro represented by label x. defines the macro to take b arguments, and b must be a binary literal. k is a bit field denoting if variables are define on use (1) or not (0). lsb is arg0.

 arithmetic operations:
 ------------------